 Making this list of positive traits and skills will help you focus more on the positive aspects of your self-image.
 Learning to focus on and appreciate these things more will help you to improve your self-image.

-2. Make a list of the Life Moments You’re Proudest Of
+2. Make a List of the Life Moments You’re Proud Of

 This is another great exercise for you to engage in to help you focus more on the things you’ve been able to achieve in your life.

 Sometimes, we forget how amazing we are as individuals.
 This list will help you to remember those things.